rukbotto/tmux-config/README.md

 ### Color schemes

 This config enables 256 color support and provides a color scheme called cyanide.
-To use it, source the file `cyanide.tmux.conf` in your local config file:
+To use it, source the file `colors.tmux.conf` in your local config file:

 ```
 source-file "${HOME}/.tmux-config/colors.tmux.conf"